Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 **Subleasing with Subby:**
 To promote available rental units, users must first register and create an account using a valid university email.
 Once a Subby account holder, a user can create a listing for their residence(s) under ‘My Listings’ and promote said listing through a title, description, up to 20 captioned photographs and a myriad of search fields, including price, property type, rental period and size.

-Moreover, registered users can create personalized profiles so that potential subtenants may get to know the leasee a little better.
-Under ‘My Profile’, a user can upload a photo, include their name, contact information, and profile description.
+Moreover, registered users can create personalized profiles so that potential subtenants may get to know the leasee a little better; under ‘My Profile’, a user can upload a photo, include their name, contact information, and profile description.

 ### 2.1.
 Product Perspective

-Subby is a website that will utilize Google Maps API to help users locate and post sublets in the KW region.
+The website will utilize Google Maps API to help users locate and post sublets in the KW region.

 #### Actors and Use Cases